-In response to this guidance, the City of Saint Charles refined the design, and conducted a feasibility study.
-It was determined from the construction feasibility study a phased project approach would be beneficial to project delivery, and contribute to achieving the City's and USDOT's goal of changing the way we build finance and maintain infrastructure.
-By separating Phase 1 and Phase 2 of the project, the City will be able to start on construction activities on Phase 1 as property acquisition is finishing on the Phase 2 parcels.
+It was determined from the Master Plan study a phased project approach would be beneficial to project delivery, and contribute to achieving the City's and USDOT's goal of changing the way we build finance and maintain infrastructure.
+By focusing BUILD Grant funds on Phase 1, the City will be able to start on construction activities immediately following permitting approval which is in process.
 Additionally, the City identified avenues to advance construction, including implementing strategies commonly used by private development, including the packaging of plans.
 For example, one strategy to accelerate the construction schedule is to issue a mass grading package that can complete much of the grading while final road design is being completed.

-It is possible the improvements will fall within a categorical exclusion, CE, (40 CFR 1508.4) because the improvements fall primarily within a historic river channel that was damaged by US Army Corps of Engineers infrastructure.
+Although it is possible the improvements will fall within a categorical exclusion, CE, (40 CFR 1508.4) because the improvements fall primarily within a historic river channel that was damaged by US Army Corps of Engineers infrastructure, debrief meetings following the 2018 application indicated that USDOT officials thought an EA with FONSI was possible.
+Since permitting materials preparation is already underway, this will be achievable in the given timeframe.

-The project team will contract to complete the NEPA work required for this project including the documentation of displacements, wetlands and waterbodies, floodplain impacts, and special/hazardous waste.
+The project team is currently preparing NEPA materials, and has included discussion of the preliminary process in a document provided by the U.S. Army Corps of Engineers.
+The Corps project continues to advance the NEPA work required for this project including the documentation of displacements, wetlands and waterbodies, floodplain impacts, and special/hazardous waste.
 Data will be collected related to farmland, air quality, noise, cultural resources, 4(f) involvement, and threatened and endangered species.
 Coordination will be made with all relevant local and state agencies.
 The categorical exclusion will be posted on the project website when this work is complete.